tylerneylon/pumba/markdown/parse7.md

 This is a literate implementation of a dynamic parser that is a step toward an open compiler.
-It is at once a valid Lua program and a valid markdown file.
-It's meant to be read by humans who'd like to learn how the program works in a manner similar to how they'd read an article.
+The original file, `parse7.lua.md` is at once a valid Lua program and a valid markdown file, though you may be reading `parse7.md`, which was compiled from the original for better readability.
+This file is meant to be as easy to read as an article, albeit a technical one.

 The actual Lua program is given in code blocks between paragraphs.
 Some example or comment code blocks are also present; these examples are distinguished by a double-hyphen prefix.
 All other code is live and seen by Lua when you run this script.

-Here is how you can see this program in action by running it from the shell:
+Here is how you can run this script from the shell:

     -- Example shell usage:
     --
     -- lua parse7.lua.md 04.input

 This file is just one step in a project of large scope.
+It will make the most sense to readers who already know a little bit about how parsers work.
-I won't usually comment my files so carefully, but I wanted to get some practice with literate programming, and I thought this particular step was interesting.
+I won't usually comment
+my files so carefully, but I wanted to get some practice with literate programming, and I thought this particular step was interesting.

+TODO HERE -- add a brief intro to grammatical structure, w example --

 ### Modes

 This file adds a major feature to grammars called *modes*.
 Every mode can have its own completely independent grammar, or it can be designed to interact with other grammars.
-For example, the grammar parsed by this script includes a `regex` rule that parses string literals.
-Rather than writing a regular expression to parse these string literals, I decided to use a mode.
+For example, the grammar parsed by this script includes a `regex` rule that parses string literals used as regular expressions.
+Rather than writing a regular
+expression to parse these string literals, I decided to use a mode.
 Below are the relevant rules.